thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ### Exercise

-How can you tell of an item is a file or directory?
-Hint: look at it's permissions.
+How can you tell if an item is a file or directory? **Hint:** look at its permissions.

 ### Human-friendly sizes

 When using the `-l` flag with the `ls` command, the size of each item is displayed in bytes.
-To sizes in a more human-friendly manner, you can use the `-h` flag and it'll add one of the following suffixes.
+To display sizes in a more human-friendly manner, you can use the `-h` flag and it'll add one of the following suffixes.

 | Suffix | Meaning  |
 |--------|----------|